kpranjal2047/LSH-IR/README.md

 2. The DocID to be checked
 3. The threshold for Jaccard similarity

 The relevant results will be printed in stdout, in most relevant first order.
+The Jaccard Similarity is also printed along with the retrieved documents for validation purpose.

 ## Built and Tested on Machine with following specs: